harinishritp1/augmented_sapiens/README.md

 # Project name: Augmented Sapiens
 ## Project Description:
-An Augmented Reality maintenance system where users can raise service requests by tagging objects (using virtual markers) and clicking it's picture for admin team to analyze and fix.
+An Augmented Reality maintenance system where users can raise service requests by tagging objects (using virtual markers) and clicking its picture for the admin team to analyze and fix.

 ### Developers:
 - Rajshekar G S - rajshekar.gudasubhash@colorado.edu